 In our applications, we only need the first assertion in the above lemma, and have included the statements about bicombings only since they may be of independent interest.

 \begin{proof}[Proof of Lemma~\ref{lem:geodesic}] Given $x,y\in X$, the point $b_2(x,y)$ has $\dist(x,b_2(x,y))=\dist(y,b_2(x,y))=\frac12\dist(x,y)$.
-Iterating, we get an isometrically embedded dyadic interval from $x$ to $y$, and if $X$ is complete then we get a geodesic by taking limits.
-By the properties of barycentres, these geodesics form an $\isom X$--invariant conical bicombing.
+Iterating, we get an isometrically embedded dyadic interval from $x$ to $y$, as in the first assertion.
+If $X$ is complete, then we get a uniquely defined geodesic from $x$ to $y$ by taking limits of the dyadic interval.
+By the properties of barycentres, these geodesics form a reversible, $\isom X$--invariant, conical bicombing.
 The fact that every space with an $\isom$--invariant conical bicombing has barycentres is \cite[Thm~2.1]{descombes:asymptotic}. \end{proof}

 \begin{remark} If $X$ is complete, then Lemma~\ref{lem:geodesic} implies that it has a reversible conical bicombing.
 According to \cite[Prop.~2.4]{descombes:asymptotic}, the barycentres can then be perturbed so that they additionally satisfy $b_{nm}(x_1^m,\dots,x_n^m)=b_n(x_1,\dots,x_n)$ for every $n,m,x_1,\dots,x_n$, where $z^m$ denotes the tuple $(z,\dots,z)\in X^m$.
 We could therefore have assumed this stronger property to begin with in most situations.
 Moreover, observe that the barycentres on $X$ naturally extend to its metric completion. \end{remark}